1runeberg/RunebergVRPlugin/README.md

-# Unreal Engine Virtual Reality Pawn & Components
+# Unreal Engine Virtual Reality Plugin

-UE4 C++ VR Pawn for use in both C++ and Blueprint projects (Pawn is Blueprintable so no knowledge of C++ is required to use it).
-Contains common VR interface functions and compatible with the VIVE Motion Controllers/Room-Scale VR projects.
+UE4 Plugin - Common VR interface functions exposed in Blueprint as Pawn Components and compatible with the VIVE Motion Controllers/Room-Scale VR projects.

 You can also use this project as a lightweight base SteamVR template.
+Developed in C++ for speed but all functions are available in Blueprint.

 **Current engine supported: 4.12.x**